Pulseless onset timing

 To decide how to specify onset timing in your score, the first question to ask is whether the music has a regular “pulse” or not.
 If you can tap your foot to the music, it probably has a pulse, even if you are tapping very slowly or at a fluctuating rate.

 If you can’t detect a pulse in the music, you can still specify onset timing by using a linear scale of time as measured by the clock, in minutes and seconds.
 A given unit of length along the horizontal axis should be assigned to a given unit of time, for instance 1cm = 1 second.
 The time scale to use will depend on the density of information to be included in the notation: for instance, the maximum number of onsets per second.
-The time scale can be indicated with a bracket above the beginning of the score.
+The time scale can be indicated above the beginning of the score with a kind of horizontal bracket which (from its appearance) we will call a “hurdle.”

 For our first actual score, we will use an example of a single drum playing a series of strokes of indefinite pitch without a discernible pulse.